wkoszek/me/source/blog/_2016-12-18-single-command-principle.html.md

 -
 spellcheck-allow:
 ---

+In ["Don't document.
+Automate"][] I talked about the importance of automating steps for your workflow.
+Boring process should be automated as early as possible,

+I think I don't need to make you realize that 5 minutes wasted every day for
+People value things easy to use.
+By default everybody's

+["Don't document.
+Automate"]: asd

 I work with command line tools a lot.
 If you write and deploy modern software for the cloud, you're probably the